 The U.S. Department of Agriculture (USDA) is responsible for licensing commercial dog breeders and enforcing the minimum standards of care outlined in the Animal Welfare Act.
 Yet the standards haven’t been meaningfully updated in nearly 50 years.
 It’s been three years since the ASPCA filed a formal petition with the USDA proposing commonsense improvements to the current standards.
 We have received no response.
 How many more dogs will suffer while the agency continues to fail them?

-The USDA is responsible for licensing and regulating certain large-scale pet breeders—but the USDA’s current standards of care are so weak that breeders can legally keep dogs in tiny, stacked cages with wire floors that may injure their paws and legs; breed mother dogs at every heat cycle with no recovery time between litters; and provide no hands-on veterinary care.
+The current regulations are so weak that breeders can legally keep dogs in tiny, stacked cages with wire floors that injure their paws and legs.
+Continual access to water is not required, nor is any form of exercise or socialization.
+Mother dogs can be bred at every heat cycle with no recovery time between litters.
+Breeders aren’t even required to provide hands-on veterinary care.